syncfusion-content/uwp-docs/uwp/SfPivotClient/OLAP/Getting-Started.md

 This section covers the information required to create a simple SfPivotClient control bound to OLAP data source and also about creating a WCF service which helps to bind OLAP data with SfPivotClient control through OlapDataManager.

-### Control Initialization
+## Control Initialization

 SfPivotClient control can be initialized and added to an application through the following ways:

-1. Through designer
+1.Through designer
-2. Through XAML
+2.Through XAML
-3. Through code-behind
+3.Through code-behind

-## Adding Control through Designer
+## Adding control through Designer

 Open Visual Studio IDE and navigating to *File > New > Project > Universal > Blank APP(Universal Windows)* under Windows option inside the Visual C# Templates to create a new UWP application.